jifunks/Cyberpunk_Me/README.md

 Once you edit the bot script to provide the necessary API keys, you can run the bot on the command line:

 python CyberpunkMe_Public.py

+##Additional
+This bot could be forked to create any kind of image overlay Twitter bot - the possibilities are only limited by your imagination.